 - building research facilities for training local scientists and guides

 As a next step, Ekuri will develop a 10-year strategic plan broken into short, medium and long-term plans and prioritise the activities with the use of a pairwise-ranking tool.
 Ekuri will need human, material, financial and capital resources to achieve its strategic plan.
 Local labour resources and raw materials from within the ICCA will therefore need to be complemented with grants, technical expertise, capital and other resources from outside of Ekuri.
 If Ekuri are successful in securing the right kind of technical, financial and capacity support, Ekuri ICCA will thrive for the benefit of present and future generations.

-This case study was originally published by UN Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) on 11/22.
+This case study was originally published by UN Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) on November 2022.
 The content was provided by the custodians of this ICCA.
-ICCA is self-declared and has gone through a peer review process to verify its status.
+ICCA is self-declared and has not gone through a peer review process to verify its status.
 More details on this process can be found here.
 The content of this website does not necessarily reflect the views or policies of the United Nations Environment Program or WCMC.